-The shares repurchased under our stock repurchase program have decreased our basic and diluted weighted-average shares outstanding for the three and nine months ended March 31, 2015 compared to the three and nine months endedMarch 31, 2014.
-The stock repurchase program is intended, in part, to offset shares issued in connection with the purchases under our ESPP program, the vesting of employee restricted stock units and the exercise of employee stock options.
+The shares repurchased under our stock repurchase program have reduced our basic and diluted weighted-average shares outstanding.
+The stock repurchase program is intended, in part, to offset shares issued in connection with the purchases under our ESPP program and the vesting of employee restricted stock units.
+There were no stock repurchase activities during the three months ended March 31, 2017.